tjaffri/ml-dev-mac-setup/README.md

 # Machine Learning Dev Mac Setup
 Quick way to consistently set up a new mac with my personal dev preferences for Machine Learning.

+# Preliminaries
+1. Unbox and admire your shiny new hardware
+2. Launch app store and download all updates.
+I assume you are running OSX version macOS High Sierra or later.

 # Let's Go
 Launch Terminal and type: